eireford/emojioji/README.md

 # Emojioji

-## Overview
+## About

-Emojioji is lets users make and share imaginary places, called Oji, that are populated by Emoji.
+Emojioji lets people make and share imaginary places called Oji that are populated by Emoji.
-As members of an Oji, Emoji gain some special abilities,
+As members of an Oji, some Emoji gain the ability to do things.

+- Move
-- accept instructions
+- Follow instructions
+- Send and receive messages.
+- Make changes to themselves and other Emoji.

+## Technology

+Emojioji is a capstone project that offers simple web services to demonstrate some cool technology.

+Built with

+- TypeScript, Angular
+- Angular Material
+- AngularFire
+- ngX-Rocket generator
+- Webpack, Sass
+- Jest, Karma, Protractor
+- TSLint, Codelyzer, HTMLHint, StyleLint
+- ngx-translate
+- Firebase
+  - Realtime Database
+  - FireStore
+  - Cloud Storage
+- Tensorflow

+### Distributed

+Emojioji uses a novel architecture to implement simple web services that are backed by highly parallelizable tensorflow operations.

+- Oji: Tensors of dense UUIDs with a user-friendly presentation as grids of Emoji.
+- Emoji: Icons representing messages which can contain
-- move and navigate
+  - User content including text and images.
+  - Agent declarations.
+- Agents serve as actors that can
-- carry and deliver messages and data
+  - send and receive messages
   - change their own properties
-- declare actions
-  The Oji's reality engine has three major components,
-- dictionary of emoji, (emojinary?) sparse tensor
-- matrices of

-cycles through continuously cycles through phases in each phase

-- the
-- collects all declared actions
-- inputs the
-  and update the state of the Oji for the next phase.

-## Technology

-- Typescript/Angular
-- Firebase - Realtime Database (For dense data) - Firestore (sparse data) Tensorflow - tensorflow.js - tensorflow

-The backend uses sparse and dense tensors as inputs into highly parallelizable tensorflow operations.
+### About

+**_Emojioji is still in the prototype stage, stay tuned._**

 What you can do with emojioji.